-These steps provide a general overview of the basic principles of working with Assets in Unity.
+This area of the Unity User Manual provides a general overview of the principles of working with Assets in Unity, including the following topics:

-An Asset is a representation of any item you can use in your game or Project.
-An Asset may come from a file created outside of Unity, such as a 3D Model, an audio file, an image, or any of the other file types that Unity supports.
+An Asset is a representation of any item you can use in your Project.
+An Asset might come from a file created outside of Unity, such as a 3D Model, an audio file, or an image.
 There are also some Asset types that you can create in Unity, such as a ProBuilder MeshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

 See in Glossary, an Animator ControllerControls animation through Animation Layers with Animation State Machines and Animation Blend Trees, controlled by Animation Parameters.
 The same Animator Controller can be referenced by multiple models with Animator components.
 More info

 See in Glossary, an Audio Mixer, or a Render TextureA special type of Texture that is created and updated at runtime.
 To use them, first create a new Render Texture and designate one of your Cameras to render into it.
 Then you can use the Render Texture in a Material just like a regular Texture.
 More info

 Unity automatically imports Assets and manages various kinds of additional data about them for you, such as what import settings should be used to import the Asset, and where the Asset is used throughout your Project.
 Below is a description of how this process works:

 In some cases, Unity might create multiple Assets while importing a single Asset file.
 For more information, see Importing complex Assets.